 White-label branding is a business plan in which one company produces the product, and another company rebrands and distributes it.
 An example of this plan is of influencers that sell white-label products through their social media accounts.

 Outsource fulfillment is a business model in which the shipping is outsourced to a third party.
 This model is mostly used by ecommerce stores that are too busy running the operations or too understaffed to ship the products themselves.
-Fulfillment by Amazon (FBA) for ecommerce stores falls under this category.
+Fulfillment by Amazon (FBA) and 3PL services for ecommerce stores fall under this category.

 A subscription based e-business model allows users to purchase and then subscribe to a service for a set period (usually monthly or annually).
 Once the product subscription expires, the users could either terminate the contract or renew it.
 Ecommerce stores such as Tie Bar and Five Four Club work on this subscription-based business model.

 8. Rent and Loan Model